publicissapient-france/workshop-backbone/README.md

 4. Open your favorite IDE then open index.html, which is filled with static content.
 The main objective of this workshop will be to make this content dynamic using Backbone and the data delivered by the server.

-5. Open [Backbone documentation](http://backbonejs.org/) and put your hands on !
+5. Open [Backbone documentation](http://backbonejs.org/) and put your hands on!

-### First Step : Bootstraping application and displaying the log table
+### First Step: Bootstraping application and displaying the log table

 In this first step, we gonna use a Backbone View (LogsView) to display the static data previously contained in index.html, then we gonna load the real data from the server and display it instead.